Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 Related Reading: Dealing With An Insecure Boyfriend?
 Here Are 15 Coping Tips

-How To Deal With A Partner Who Makes You Feel Insecure
+How To Deal With Feeling Insecure In A Relationship

 1. Love and appreciate yourself

+The answer to how to overcome insecurity lies in learning how to love and accept yourself as you are.
 If you don’t love yourself, you will not believe anyone else can love you.
-Think about all your positive characteristics – your kindness, sense of fun and reliability.
-Take heart from thoughts that you make your partner happy – that you give them love and support and that they know and appreciate it.
+Think about all your positive characteristics—your kindness, sense of fun, and reliability.
+Take heart from thoughts that you make your partner happy—that you give them love and support and that they know and appreciate it.

 “There may be a critical voice in your head that focuses on your negative traits.
 Do not let it take over.
 Be kind and compassionate to yourself.
 Accept yourself for what you are – warts and all.
 That’s the only way to not let disparaging remarks made by your partner or spouse hurt your feelings or self-worth,” says Dr. Bhimani.